WL0118/TwT_Keyword_Vectors_Model/README.md

 ## RESULT

-word vectors related with the key word 'depression' in bad mood
+word vectors related with the key word 'depression' in bad mood(negative)

 ![image](https://user-images.githubusercontent.com/70621565/103345010-3a465080-4a5e-11eb-93dc-82b4fbb011a2.png)